-If a student has been absent from his/her studies during most of the first year due to especially serious grounds12, and has as a consequence of this received an exemption from the deregistration rules, he/she may apply for the exchange program during the second year.
+If a student has been absent from his/her studies during most of the first year due to exceptional grounds, and has as a consequence of this received an exemption from the deregistration rules, he/she may apply for the exchange program during the second year.
 That student will then be assessed on academic results accrued during the second year only.

-If a student has accepted a place within the Student Exchange Program but fails to attend, an additional application to the exchange program will not be considered, unless the reason for the prior non-attendance derived from especially serious grounds13.
+If a student has accepted a place within the Student Exchange Program but fails to attend, an additional application to the exchange program will not be considered, unless the reason for the prior non-attendance derived from exceptional grounds.